HetRL: Efficient Reinforcement Learning for LLMs in Heterogeneous Environments: Introduction

-Another category of recent studies has investigated efficient deployment of RL training, but their designs are only tailored to clusters with homogeneous GPUs and high-bandwidth networks~\cite{verl,RLHFuse,AReaL,LlamaRL,AsyncFlow,OpenRLHF,DeepSpeed-Chat,NeMo-Aligner}.
-Since existing RL training systems do not fully consider the heterogeneity of the computing environment in their search space, they cannot achieve efficient RL training in heterogeneous environments.
+Another category of recent studies has investigated efficient deployment of RL training, but their designs are tailored to clusters with homogeneous GPUs and high-bandwidth networks~\cite{verl,RLHFuse,AReaL,LlamaRL,AsyncFlow,OpenRLHF,DeepSpeed-Chat,NeMo-Aligner}, and do not fully account for heterogeneity in the computing environment within their search space.
 An out-of-the-box solution for scheduling RL training in heterogeneous environments is to apply prior heterogeneity-aware scheduling algorithms for LLM training and serving to existing RL training systems.
-However, these methods~\cite{DTFM, Helix, HexGen-2, ThunderServe, Metis} focus on the scheduling of a single model/task and require hundreds to thousands of seconds to search for the locally near-optimal execution plan for a single model/task (rather than the entire workflow).
-Considering that RL workflows involve multiple models and tasks with complex data and computational dependencies, directly applying prior methods to existing RL training systems is neither practical nor scalable.
+However, these methods~\cite{DTFM, Helix, HexGen, Metis} focus on the scheduling of a single model/task and require hundreds to thousands of seconds to search for the locally near-optimal execution plan for a single model/task (rather than the entire workflow).
+Considering that RL workflows involve multiple models and tasks with complex computational and data dependencies, directly applying prior methods to existing RL training systems is neither practical nor scalable.